timonus/UIImageHEIC/README.md

 ## Usage

-This adds a function named `UIImageHEICRepresentation` that behaves just like `UIImageJPEGRepresentation`.
+This adds a function named `tj_UIImageHEICRepresentation` that behaves just like `UIImageJPEGRepresentation`.
 The method returns `nil` in the event that HEIC encoding isn't possible on the current device.

 So, where you used to have